Michael E. Hahn, Ph.D.

 Michael McGeehan, M.S.

 Originally from Moscow, ID, Mike joined the BSSC in 2016 after completing a M.S. degree at the University of Oregon in the Sensorimotor Physiology Lab with Dr. Brian Dalton.
 He also completed a B.A. degree in Exercise Science at Willamette University in 2012.
 His research interests include human standing balance control and gait neuromechanics.
 In his free time he likes biking, skiing, surfing, and other outdoor activities.

 Alex is originally from Southern California, and joined the BSSC in Spring 2016 to help build an in-house 3D printer.
-She is now going into her junior year in Human Physiology, while minoring in Computer Information and Technology (CIT).
+She is a senior in Human Physiology, while minoring in Computer Information and Technology (CIT).
 She is really passionate about athletics (played 4 sports in high school: volleyball, basketball, soccer, and softball).
 Post-graduation, she hopes to attend graduate school and pursue biomechanics further, with the eventual career goal of working in an analytical research lab, research with an athletic company, and/or working with athletes.

 Sungwoo Kang, Ph.D., CSCS